-REMM SC7 states "In the event a Remediation Action Plan is required, it would be developed in accordance with Managing Land Contamination: Planning Guidelines SEPP 55 - Remediation of Land (Department of Urban Affairs and Planning and Environment Protection Authority, 1998) and a NSW Environment Protection Authority Accredited site auditor would be engaged to audit the works."
+REMM SC7 states "In the event a Remediation Action Plan is required, it would be developed accordance with Managing Land Contamination: Planning Guidelines SEPP 55 - Remediation of Land (Department of Urban Affairs and Planning and Environment ProtectionAuthority, 1998) and a NSW Environment Protection Authority Accredited site auditor would be engaged to audit the works."
 Based on the results of the contamination assessments, a Remediation Action Plan is not required.
-Should a Remediation Action Plan be required, it will be developed by the Principal Contractor in accordance with Managing Land Contamination: Planning Guidelines SEPP 55 - Remediation of Land (Department of Urban Affairs and Planning and Environment Protection Authority, 1998) and a NSW Environment Protection Authority Accredited site auditor would be engaged to audit the works.

-It is noted that the construction process may lead to the disturbance and mobilisation of existing contamination, or may result in the addition of new contamination to soil, surface water or groundwater via spills or leaks of fuels, oils or other hazardous materials.
-The risk of contamination arising through the construction process will be mitigated by implementing Downer's Contamination Management Procedure (DG-ZH-PR068) is applicable and describes how and when potential contamination risks are identified and managed.
+It is noted that the construction process may lead to the disturbance and mobilisation of existing contamination, or may result in the addition of new contamination to soil, surface wateror groundwater via spills or leaks of fuels, oils or other hazardous materials.
+The risk of contamination arising through the construction process will be mitigated by implementing the mitigation measures as described within Section 4 of this Plan.
+Downer's Contamination risks are identified and managed.

-3.3.1.
-Hazardous materials
+3.3.1 Hazardous materials